IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Technical-Research--Moodle-API.md

 To be able to complete this request though, it is necessary to append one additional parameter–the user token.
 This is the same service token used as *wstoken* in other requests.
 In order for pluginfile.php to accept the token, the aforementioned *enable file downloads* setting has to be ticked for the associated service as otherwise the platform will return with a content access violation error. <br>
 The final request will thus become [http://129.69.217.173:8081/webservice/pluginfile.php/42/mod_resource/content/2/cursed.mp4?forcedownload=1&token=9d03213a36ba2475cb90a557c1a10e0b](http://129.69.217.173:8081/webservice/pluginfile.php/42/mod_resource/content/2/cursed.mp4?forcedownload=1&token=9d03213a36ba2475cb90a557c1a10e0b), which yields the requested file.

+*Evaluation:*
+\- Correlation of Moodle course files to IT-Rex structure can be difficult.
+\- Course structure must be known or predefined (Weekly/Topics/Directions where the slides sets are saved/...).
+\+ The lecture recordings can be easily procured and through the structure e.g. Weekly/Topic you can extract to which week/topic they should be added in IT-Rex.

+**3. Retrieve slide sets from a course**

+*Description:*

+(See **2.
+Retrieve lecture recordings / videos from a course**; the process is the same!)
+Sample request to download a PDF: [http://129.69.217.173:8081/webservice/pluginfile.php/48/mod_resource/content/1/pdf_1.pdf?forcedownload=1&token=9d03213a36ba2475cb90a557c1a10e0b](http://129.69.217.173:8081/webservice/pluginfile.php/48/mod_resource/content/1/pdf_1.pdf?forcedownload=1&token=9d03213a36ba2475cb90a557c1a10e0b).

-*Evaluation:* <br>
+*Evaluation:*
--todo- <br>
+\- Correlation of Moodle course files to IT-Rex structure can be difficult.

-\- Course structur must be known or predefined (Weekly/Topics/Directions where the slides sets are saved/...). <br>
+\- Course structure must be known or predefined (Weekly/Topics/Directions where the slides sets are saved/...).
 \+ The slide sets can be easily procured and through the structure e.g. Weekly/Topic you can extract to which week/topic they should be added in IT-Rex.

 **4. Check / retrieve course membership**

+*Description:*
-Course membership is derived from **1.**
+Course membership is derived from **1.** If a course is in the list - the user is a member.

-*Evaluation:* -todo-
+*Evaluation:*
+* Every call delivers a lot of extra information, should only be used when needed.

 **4.1 Check / retrieve user roles in a course**

+*Description:*
 REST call: http://129.69.217.173:8081/webservice/rest/server.php?wstoken=9d03213a36ba2475cb90a557c1a10e0b&wsfunction=core_enrol_get_enrolled_users&courseid=2

 REST call parameters: